Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: Trivial outer automorphisms of free groups

+It is worth reminding that Corollary 3.3 is not true for torsion-free for hyperbolic groups by \cite{Rips}.

-The recursive enumerability of presentations, the uniform conjugacy problem, the uniform generation problem are classical in free groups, and in the class $\calC$.
+\begin{proof} First, note that the uniform conjugacy problem, the uniform generation problem are classical in free groups, and in the class $\calP$.

-For groups in $\calC$, the fiber-and-orientation preserving isomorphism problem is solvable, since it is the question of the rank of the direct factor that is free.
+For groups in $\calP$, the fibre-and-orientation preserving isomorphism problem is solvable, since it is the question of the rank of the direct factor that is free.

-Take $G$ in the class $\calC$.
+Take $G$ in the class $\calP$.
 Either $G \simeq \bbZ^2$ or there is a unique cyclic subgroup $C$ for which $G = H\times C$.
 Observe that $H$ is not unique, but all such factors are free subgroups of $G$ of same rank.

-Given $G$ in $\calC$ with a fiber and an orientation, the fiber-and-orientation preserving automorphism group is thus isomorphic to $\aut{H}$.
-The mixed Whitehead problem in $G$ by the fiber and orientation preserving automorphism group then easily reduces to the mixed whitehead problem in $H$, which is solvable by Whitehead's algorithm.
+Given $G$ in $\calP$ with a fibre and an orientation, the fibre-and-orientation preserving automorphism group is thus isomorphic to $\aut{H}$.
+The mixed Whitehead problem in $G$ by the fibre and orientation preserving automorphism group then easily reduces to the mixed Whitehead problem in $H$, which is solvable by Whitehead's algorithm.

-It remains to see that in $\calC$, congruences effectively separate the torsion.
-It is Minkowsky's theorem if $G \simeq \bbZ^2$.
+It remains to see that in $\calP$ and its subgroups, congruences effectively separate the torsion.
+It is Minkowski's theorem if $G \simeq \bbZ^2$.
 Take $ G =F\times \bbZ$, where $F$ is a non-abelian free group.

 A non-trivial torsion element in $\out{G}$ either has even order, inducing a flip of orientation of the center, or maps to a non-trivial torsion element in $\out{F}$ by quotient by the characteristic subgroup $\bbZ$ (the center).
 Indeed, assume the contrary.
-Write $G=H\times C$ with $C=\bk c$ the infinite cyclic center, and $\alpha \in \aut{G}$ such that $\bar \alpha : H\to H$ is inner: $\bar \alpha = \ad{h_0}$.
+Write $G=F\times C$ with $C=\bk c$ the infinite cyclic center, and $\alpha \in \aut{G}$ such that $\bar \alpha : H\to H$ is inner: $\bar \alpha = \ad{h_0}$.
 Since $c$ is central, for all $h\in H$, there is $n_h$ such that $\alpha(h) = \ad{h_0} (h) c^{n_h}$, and if $\alpha$ is not inner, there is $h$ such that $n_h\neq 0$, and assume it positive.
-Also observe that $\alpha(c)= c^\pm1$.
+Also observe that $\alpha(c)= c^{\pm1}$.
 If $\alpha(c) = c^{-1}$, we are in the first case of the claim.
 Thus assume that $\alpha(c) = c$.
 It follows (still using that $c$ is central) that $\alpha^k(h) = \ad{h_0^k} (h) c^{kn_h}$, and it is never inner, and thus $\alpha$ does not have finite order.

 Now, the free group $F$ itself has congruences effectively separating the torsion by Corollary \ref{cor;free_eff_minsk}.
 It follows that one can effectively find congruence separating all non-trivial torsion elements in $\out{G}$ except possibly those of even order inducing a flip of orientation of the center.
 Those later ones are easily separated, by choosing a finite quotient of $G$ on which the center $C$ maps on a subgroup of order $\geq 3$. \end{proof}